 - Whip the cream with a hand blender or a whisk, adding a touch of sugar or vanilla as desired.
 Spoon or pipe the whipped cream on top of the milkshake.

 - Top the milkshake with a maraschino cherry with a stem and one or two red straws.
 Enjoy right away or place in the freezer for 20-30 minutes so it doesn't melt.

 - Use ice cream with a strong vanilla bean flavor that is frozen hard and not melted.

 - Add more ice cream or freeze it for 30 minutes to thicken the drink.

-- After it's blended, stir in more chunks for the right texture.
+- After it's blended, stir in more chunks of diced peaches for the right texture.

-- Add pureed peelings blended with peach nectar.
+- At the beginning, add pureed peelings blended with peach nectar.

 - If using frozen or canned peaches, macerate the peaches by sprinkling with sugar, lemon juice and a pinch of salt and let stand 30 minutes on the counter.